-This article examines the latest episode of The AR Show.
-Based on a new collaboration, episode coverage will join the AR Insider editorial flow including narrative insights and episode audio.
-See past and future episode coverage here.
+This article features the latest episode of The AR Show.
+Based on a new collaboration, episode coverage now joins AR Insider’s editorial flow including narrative insights and audio.
+See past and future episodes here or subscribe.

 Though it’s not always the case, past behavior can indicate future outcomes.
 There are several lessons from the past few decades of tech evolution that can inform AR strategic planning or product road maps.
 This is an exercise in choosing the right lessons and, as always, timing.